Ministry of the Solicitor General

 How to apply:

-6. If you require a disability related accommodation in order to participate in the recruitment process, please Contact Us to provide your contact information.
-Recruitment Services staff will contact you within 48 hours.
+- If you require a disability related accommodation in order to participate in the recruitment process, please Contact Us to provide your contact information.
+Recruitment services team will contact you within 48 hours.

 We thank you for your interest.
 Only those selected for further screening or an interview will be contacted.